FAT9L/OBSPlay-Linux/README.md

 Assuming that your `/path/to/OBS/save/location` is something like `$HOME/Videos/OBS`, with a scene named `example1`, a directory would be created under `/path/to/OBS/save/location/example1/`, with a file named `example1 [OBS-file-formatting].extension`.

 The full file path would be something like `$HOME/Videos/OBS/example1/example1 2022-11-16 15-05-20.mkv`.

+**Installation:**

+Save to your plugins directory, which is most likely `/usr/share/obs/obs-plugins/frontend-tools/scripts`.